| home | catalogue | history | references | appendix |

 PLATT:

-looking for a way to do more and more on a board, since they started surfing.
+been looking for a way to do more and more on a board, since

 They're racing towards a goal of total action.

-that there will be no time standing on a board doing nothing.
+mean that there will be no time standing on a board doing

-time to think of anything else, you're flowing all of the time.
+have time to think of anything else, you're flowing all of

 Page 32